iftechfoundation/ifcomp/CONTRIBUTING.md

  * tidyall.sh

-   This script will execute `tidyall -a`, ensuring that the codebase confirms to the projects coding style.
+   This script will execute `tidyall -a`, ensuring that the codebase conforms to the projects coding style.
 See below for additional information.

  * prove.sh

    Execute `prove` on the app instance.
-Any arguments will be passed through, so can run `./script/prove.sh -s` to shuffle the tests, or `./script/prove.sh t/test.t` to run just the test.t file.
+Any arguments will be passed through, so you can run `./script/prove.sh -s` to shuffle the tests, or `./script/prove.sh t/test.t` to run just the test.t file.

  * load_test_data.sh